How Does the SmileDirectClub Aligner Therapy System Work?

 Your aligner therapy treating dentist has asked us to let you know the following:

 - DISCREET – The aligners are made of clear, BPA-free plastic.
-The trays are thin, light weight and nearly clear when worn - many people won't even know you're wearing them.
+The trays are thin, light weight and nearly invisible when worn - many people won't even know you're wearing them.

 - HYGIENE – Because the aligners can be removed, you can eat, brush and floss normally, and the process of using aligners may improve your oral hygiene habits.